keithws/browser-report/README.md

 * report on the client's Do-Not-Track setting
 * add test cases for
 	* Opera Mobile (0.02%)
-* convert Markdown links to references
+* report if the client supports third-party cookies

 #Change Log

+*develop*

+* converted Markdown links to references
+* updated documentation

 *2.2.4 — February 1, 2016*